Approximation Algorithms for the Connected Sensor Cover Problem: Introduction

 \begin{theorem} There is a polynomial time approximation algorithm which can achieve approximation factor of $\frac{1}{102C^2}$ for \bcsc.
 Under Assumption~\ref{ass:1}, the approximation factor is $O(1)$. \end{theorem}

-Our algorithm is inspired by, but completely different from \cite{khuller2014analyzing}.
+Our algorithm is inspired by \cite{khuller2014analyzing}.
 In particular, we make crucial use of the geometry of the problem to get around the issue required by \cite{khuller2014analyzing} (i.e., the coverage function is required to be special submodular in their work).